Nesterov's Accelerated Jacobi-Type Methods for Large-scale Symmetric Positive Semidefinite Linear Systems: Numerical experiments

 where $n$ is the dimension of $Q$.
 It is known that both the classical Jacobi method and weighted Jacobi method converge when solving this linear system.
 For the weighted Jacobi method, we compute the optimal weight $\omega_{\textrm{opt}} = \frac{2}{\lambda_{\textrm{min}}(D^{-1}Q) + \lambda_{\textrm{max}}(D^{-1}Q)}$ in order to obtain the optimal performance.
 We test six systems with matrix orders $n\in \{1000, 2000, 3000, 4000, 5000, 6000\}$.
 The computational results are presented in Figure \ref{fig-sdd}.

-From Figure \ref{fig-sdd}, we observe that both the Jacobi method and the weighted Jacobi method, denoted as $\texttt{jacobi}$ and $\texttt{w-jacobi}$, respectively, are convergent and admit linear convergence rates.
+From Figure \ref{fig-sdd}, we observe that both the Jacobi method and the weighted Jacobi method are convergent and admit linear convergence rates.
 Moreover, the weighted Jacobi method with the optimal weight has a faster convergence rate than that of the classical Jacobi method.
-However, both methods are not able to solve most problems to the desired accuracy.
-On the other hand, the proposed algorithm, denoted as $\texttt{acc-jacobi}$, significantly outperforms the other two methods and is able to solve all the problems successfully to the desired accuracy.
-This provides strong evidence that the Nesterov's accelerated technique equipped with the adaptive restarting starting strategy is indeed efficient.
+However, both methods are not able to solve most problems to the desired accuracy {within 5000 iterations}.
+On the other hand, the proposed algorithms, {i.e., Algorithm \ref{alg-apg} and Algorithm \ref{alg-apg-re}} significantly outperform the other two methods and are able to solve all the problems successfully to the desired accuracy. {Furthermore, by leveraging the adapative restarting scheme, the overall performance is improved significantly.} These provide strong evidence that the Nesterov's accelerated technique equipped with the adaptive restarting starting strategy is indeed efficient.